standardguy/challenge/README.md

+This was my code challenge

 challenge
 =========

-I have posted this code at http://standardguy.net/lsc/ls_deal.html
+I have posted this code at http://sleepy-tundra-7771.herokuapp.com/

 Discussion
 ----------